+Hardware forensics.
 STANDS4 Web Services - Synonyms API.
 OSForensics - Digital investigation for a new era by PassMark Software® Showing Evidence.
 Untitled.
 How I Cracked your Windows Password (Part 2) If you would like to read the first part in this article series please go to How I Cracked your Windows Password (Part 1).

 Introduction In the first part of this series we examined password hashes and the mechanisms Windows utilizes to create and store those values.
 We also touched upon the weaknesses of each method and possible avenues that can be used to crack those passwords.
 In the second and final article in this series I will actually walk you through the process of cracking passwords with different free tools and provide some tips for defending against having your password cracked.

 Windows registry quick reference.
 Digital forensics method validation: draft guidance (second consultation) - Consultations.
 Users Guide · log2timeline/plaso Wiki.
 This page is work in progress.

+" SysKey and the SAM.
+The Security Accounts Manager The Security Accounts Manager, or SAM, has been used by Windows since the days of NT to store information on local user accounts (or, in the case of a domain controller, the accounts for all users on the domain).
 It takes the form of a registry hive, and is stored in %WINDIR%\system32\config.
 Generally, two types of hash are stored in the SAM: the LanMan hash and the NT hash.
 The LanMan hash has many flaws: It is not salted, and is thus vulnerable to precomputed dictionary attacks such as rainbow tables.
-Partition types: List of partition identifiers for PCs.
-Below a list of the known partition IDs (system indicators) of the various operating systems, file systems, boot managers, etc.
+The NT hash, by contrast, is simply the MD4 hash of the password (encoded as UTF-16 little endian).
+The SAM before Windows 2000.

 Rattlesnake.
 SQLite.
 Streaming media.
 M Gowrie's data at Radaris - The #1 information search database on the web.
 Search now!
 Forensic visualization.